evendoom/match_me/README.md

 At this stage, the following features / improvements could be implemented to boost UX:

-* When clicking the "Submit" button on the feedback page, it takes a couple of seconds to get feedback from the Email API (EmailJS).
-Because nothing is visibly happening during those seconds, this may confuse the user and tempt it to click the "Submit" button again.
-In order to avoid this, a spinning wheel function could be implemented once the "Submit" button is clicked.

 * Hover states on the footer buttons / links should change colour, to make it clearer to the user that these elements lead somewhere.

 * Game cards would benefit from a more imaginative design.